 It’s an offence to carry out a listed operation without Natural England’s consent or to ignore the conditions of a consent.

 Read the section on getting free or charged advice from Natural England before you apply for consent.
-This will help you submit an eligible application.
+This will help you submit your application.

 Natural England will acknowledge receipt of your application within 10 working days.
-Your application must be complete for it to be eligible for Natural England to consider it.
 See What to include when you request consent.

 If your application is straightforward, Natural England will try to give you a decision within 28 working days.
 Natural England can take up to 4 months to make its decision.
 It will tell you when you’re likely to get a decision if: